nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the find command behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialized with the initial address book state.
+The `ModuleTracker` will be initialized with the initial module tracker state.

 Step 2.
 The user executes `find CS3263` command.
-The 'find CS3263' will be handled by the LogicManager and AddressBookParser which will extract out the needed argument, more importantly the predicate.
+The 'find CS3263' will be handled by the LogicManager and ModuleTrackerParser which will extract out the needed argument, more importantly the predicate.

 Step 3.
 Now, the command is executed through the execute method which will update the list through `Model#updateFilteredModuleList`